lucajoos/awayback/README.md

 - `last` [&lt;Boolean&gt;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)

 The callback is executed only once when the event is first called.
+There is a possible argument for the data from the `fire` function.
 If there are several arguments at the event call, `data` is an array.

 ```javascript
 onceupon.once('name', (data) => {